curateteaching/digitalpedagogy/keywords/online.md

 * Artifact permissions: CC-BY 4.0
 * Creator and Affiliation: Adam Croom & John Stewart, University of Oklahoma

 GitHub provides a unique platform for authorship, collaboration, and peer review.
-GitHub was originally created to allow software developers to share code and it gained popularity because of how it allows users to “fork” files from other users.
+GitHub was originally created to allow software developers to share code, and it gained popularity because of how it allows users to “fork” files from other users.
 Forking a project allows users to copy code to their own GitHub account and make changes without affecting the original file.
 According to Schaeffer (Push, Pull, Fork: GitHub for Academics), a “‘forked’ project can be used as the basis for a new project, or can be used to work out new features that can be merged back into the original.”
 The Fork U! resource, assembled by Croom and Stewart for a presentation at the Online Learning Consortium's Innovate conference, provides low-barrier and forkable activities instructors and/or students can complete.
 All of the resources on this site are forkable (i.e., they can be copied and reused).
 Any changes made to a "forked" copy do not impact the original "master" unless a pull request is accepted.
 GitHub provides a unique platform for exploring authorship with students, as it allows students to author their own projects, to allow sharing and discussion of copies of those projects, and to copy/edit resources authored by others.
 It would be interesting to see group projects authored via GitHub as a way of exploring collaboration and shared authorship.
 Other examples of resources on Github include this [Musicianship syllabus](http://kris.shaffermusic.com/musicianshipResources/), course materials for [Humanizing Technology](https://github.com/karlstolley/ht), assignments for [Fashioning Circuits](https://github.com/fashioning-circuits), and peer assessment activities for a course on [Reproducible Data](https://github.com/rdpeng/RepData_PeerAssessment1).

 ### ds106 Assignment Bank creator